motorina0/codenvy/DOCS.md

 | `--ofline` | Loads Docker images from `offline/*.tar` folder during a pre-boot mode of the CLI.
 Used if you are performing an installation or start while disconnected from the Internet. |

 ### `codenvy config`
-Generates a Codenvy instance configuration using the templates and environment variables stored in `CODENVY_CONFIG`.
+Generates a Codenvy instance configuration using the templates and environment variables stored in `CODENVY_CONFIG` and places the configuration in `CODENVY_INSTANCE`.
 Uses puppet to generate the configuration files for Codenvy, haproxy, swarm, socat, nginx, and postgres which are mounted when Codenvy services are started.
 This command is executed on every `start` or `restart`.

 If you have set `CODENVY_VERSION` environment variable and it does not match the version that is in `CODENVY_INSTANCE/codenvy.ver`, then the configuration will abort to prevent you from running a configuration for a different version than what is currently installed.

 This command respects `--no-force`, `--pull`, `--force`, and `--offline`.

 ### `codenvy start`
 Starts Codenvy and its services using `docker-compose`.
+If the system cannot find a valid `CODENVY_CONFIG` and `CODENVY_INSTANCE` it will perform a `codenvy init`.
+Every `start` and `restart` will run a `codenvy config` to generate a new configuration set using the latest configuration.
+The starting sequence will perform pre-flight testing to see if any ports required by Codenvy are currently used by other services and post-flight checks to verify access to key APIs.

+### `codenvy stop`
+Stops all of the Codenvy service containers and removes them.

+### `codenvy restart`
+If `--no-force` (the default), uses Docker compose to perform a container restart.
+If `--force` or '`--pull`, then performs a `codenvy stop` followed by a `codenvy start`, respecting `--pull` and `--force`.  `--offline` is not valid in a restart as the images are already loaded and the system has been started, and offline pulling is a pre-boot sequence.

+### `codenvy destroy`
+Deletes `CODENVY_CONFIG` and `CODENVY_INSTANCE`, including destroying all user workspaces, projects, data, and user database.
+If you provide `--force` then the confirmation warning will be skipped.

+### `codenvy version`
+Provides information on the current version, the available versions that are hosted in Codenvy's repositories, and if you have a `CODENVY_INSTANCE`, then also the available upgrade paths. `codenvy upgrade` enforces upgrade sequences and will prevent you from upgrading one version to another version where data migrations cannot be guaranteed.

+### `codenvy upgrade`
+Manages the sequence of upgrading Codenvy from one version to another.
+Run `codenvy version` to get a list of available versions that you can upgrade to.

+Do *not* upgrade by wiping your Codenvy images and setting a new `CODENVY_VERSION`.
+There is a possibility that you will corrupt your system.
+We have multiple checks that will stop you from starting Codenvy if the configured `CODENVY_VERSION` differs from the one that is in `CODENVY_INSTANCE/codenvy.ver`.
+In some releases, we change the underlying database schema model, and we need to run internal migration scripts that transforms the old data model into the new format.
+The `codenvy upgrade` function ensures that you are upgrading to a supported version where a clean data migration for your existing database can be completed.